 AMR delivers recycled ferrous and nonferrous scrap metal to foreign customers by ship and to domestic customers by barge, rail and road transportation networks.
 Cost efficiencies are achieved by operating deep water terminal facilities in Everett, Massachusetts; Oakland, California; Tacoma, Washington; and Providence, Rhode Island, all of which are owned, except for the Providence, Rhode Island facility which is operated under a long-term lease.
 We also have access to deep water terminal facilities at Kapolei, Hawaii and Salinas, Puerto Rico through public docks.
-AMR's deep water terminals enable us to load ferrous material in large vessels capable of holding up to 50,000 tons for trans-oceanic shipments.
-Additionally, because we own most of the terminal facilities at which we operate, AMR is not normally subject to the same berthing delays often experienced by users of unaffiliated terminals.
-We believe that AMR's loading costs are lower than at terminal facilities operated by third parties.
+The use of deep water terminals enables us to load ferrous material in large vessels capable of holding up to 50,000 tons for trans-oceanic shipments.
+We believe the use of our owned and leased terminal facilities is advantageous because it allows us to more effectively manage loading costs and minimize the berthing delays often experienced by users of unaffiliated terminals.
 From time to time, AMR may enter into contracts of affreightment, which guarantee the availability of ocean going vessels, in order to manage the risks associated with ship availability and freight costs.

 Our nonferrous products are shipped in containers, which hold 20 to 30 tons, from container ports and rail ramps located in close proximity to our recycling facilities.
-Containerized shipments are exported by marine vessels to customers globally and domestic shipments are typically shipped by rail or by truck.
+Containerized shipments are exported by marine vessels to customers globally and domestic shipments are typically shipped to customers by rail or by truck.

 AMR sells used auto parts from its self-service retail stores.
-Once customers have pulled desirable parts from the vehicle, we remove other valuable ferrous and nonferrous parts which are consolidated and shipped primarily to wholesale customers by truck.
+Upon acquiring a salvaged vehicle and after retail customers have removed desired parts, we extract and consolidate certain valuable ferrous and nonferrous components from autobodies for shipment by truck primarily to wholesale customers.
 The salvaged autobodies are crushed and shipped by truck to our metals recycling facilities where geographically feasible, or to third-party recyclers, for shredding.